Different Log Styles to Choose for Your Budget and Dream

 Log Home Lumber Suppliers

 We get most of our logs in Alamosa, Colorado, from Allpine Lumber Company and Hiawatha Log Homes in Wetmore, Michigan.
-They both sell kit homes for an affordable price.
+Both companies sell affordable kit homes.

 Are you aware of your logs EMC?